seaniedan/weatherWHAT/README.md

 pip3 install darksky_weather
 ```

-If you have one, [install, connect and test your InkyWHAT.](https://github.com/pimoroni/inky)
+If you have one, [install, connect and test your Inky wHAT.](https://github.com/pimoroni/inky)

 If you want to show images, and use the location functions, install [the rest of the prerequisites.](./docs/prerequisites.md)